mathjax/MathJax-test/web/docs/source/installation.rst

   make runSeleniumServer

 However, on Windows it may be preferable to execute the server outside the Cygwin environnement.
-To do that (assuming that you have java installed on your Windows system) open a command line and type
+Indeed, it appears that otherwise the server can not communicate with the browsers.
+Assuming that you have java installed on your Windows system, open a command line (``cmd`` in the start menu) and type

 .. code-block:: bash

   java -jar /path/to/the/selenium/server/runSeleniumServer.jar

-Once you have started the server via one the method above, open a new terminal and move into the ``MathJax-test/testRunner`` directory.
+Once you have started the server via one of the method above, open a new terminal and move into the ``MathJax-test/testRunner`` directory.
 Copy the default configuration with

 .. code-block:: bash